plastic-cup/polagraph/README.md

 ##How to use?

 Out polagraph should be online at Heroku by Thursday 18.6.2015.
-But until then: add dependencies will be installed by : `npm install`.
+But until then:
+Add dependencies will be installed by
+ `npm install`.

 #APP specs